rafaelcassau/learning-regex/README.md

 # Find all substrings where pattern matches and returns them as an iterator of match objects.
 pattern.finditer('text_to_search')

+# Find all substrings where pattern matches and replace them by given first parameter.
+pattern.sub('new_content', 'text_to_search')
 ```

 ## Match object methods